Karkinos Healthcare’s curated digital oncology ecosystem will make cancer care accessible and affordable

 Karkinos Healthcare’s protocol gets updated dynamically by curating content from a global knowledge repository using Natural Language Learning Algorithms, so that the treating doctors will have up-to-date knowledge and insight into managing a particular tumor.

 When it comes to treatment, Karkinos Healthcare firmly believes that all patients undergoing treatment should be managed as per established national or international protocols.
 The Karkinos Healthcare protocol is dynamic.
 Unlike conventional protocols, which are updated periodically (i.e., only when the protocol committee meets after several-year intervals), Karkinos Healthcare’s protocol gets updated dynamically by curating content from a global knowledge repository using Natural Language Learning Algorithms.
-This will ensure that the treating doctors, even located in remote facility, will have up-to-date knowledge and insight into managing a particular tumor.
+This will ensure that the treating doctors, even located in remote facilities, will have up-to-date knowledge and insight into managing a particular tumor.

 The Karkinos Healthcare’s cancer knowledge engine will learn from its own database of patients undergoing treatment with a specific protocol and response to the treatment and gain newer insights, which is hitherto unknown and specific to the Indian population and context.
 This dynamically curated and self-learning oncology knowledgebase is in the core of Karkinos Healthcare’s decision support system and forms its dynamic cancer care pathway.
-This information supports all aspect of cancer care from early detection, diagnosis, staging, treatment, supportive care, and surveillance, throughout the lifecycle of cancer care continuum.
+This information supports all aspects of cancer care from early detection, diagnosis, staging, treatment, supportive care, and surveillance, throughout the lifecycle of cancer care continuum.
 Rather than being available to a select few specialists in prestigious institutions, such knowledge will be democratized and made available to cancer health providers everywhere.

 Also, the protocols curated from the scientific literature needs to be individualized for a specific patient through a multi-disciplinary tumor board*.
-The principle of “I to We”, where individualization of cancer treatment plan is made by a multi-disciplinary team rather than an individual is at the core of Karkinos Healthcare’s personalized treatment planning process.
+The principle of “I to We”, where individualization of cancer treatment plans is made by a multi-disciplinary team rather than an individual is at the core of Karkinos Healthcare’s personalized treatment planning process.
 Because of its network architecture, the expertise can be pooled together from far and wide institutions based on their experience in the field to make treatment decision for a specific patient getting treatment anywhere in its network.
 The knowledge generated from the response to the treatment will be fed back to the Karkinos Healthcare Knowledge Engine to create newer insights.